What happens to Fox News after the Disney-Fox merger?

 As you probably heard, the Walt Disney Company is sprinkling $52 billion worth of pixie dust on 21st Century Fox in an acquisition that will include the company’s film and TV studios, cable entertainment networks, and overseas TV businesses.
 The all-stock transaction was announced today and, as part of the deal, Disney chief Bob Iger will stay on through 2021.

-While regular viewers of Fox News may shutter at the idea of the right-leaning network’s leadership having to answer to noted Democrat Iger for the next four years, fear not.
+While regular viewers of Fox News may shudder at the idea of the right-leaning network’s leadership having to answer to noted Democrat Iger for the next four years, fear not.
 Fox News is not going to be part of Disney.
 As part of the Disney-Fox merger, 21st Century Fox will spin off Fox News, Fox Business, and the Fox broadcasting network into a new, separately traded company.
 It’s interesting because Fox News is the crown jewel of 21CF’s cable business—it’s the most-watched news network on cable and drives healthy results for its parent company—but Disney, which already owns ABC, is not interested in beefing up its news operation with this deal.
 It’s all about entertainment content, sports, and greater distribution power.

 The new company under which Fox News will operate has yet to be named, but it will be a lot leaner, which may ultimately work in the network’s favor.
 Right now, it’s just being referred to as New Fox.
 (The company will also include FS1, FS2, and Fox Television Stations Group, Big Ten Network.)